agro23/drcryptoid/README.md

 There will be two levels of user for this site: Administrator and Reader.

 **READER**
-* A Reader can see detailed articles headlines and a lead paragraph sample about crypto currencies, read them, and open a window linking to them on their host.
+* A Reader can see detailed article headlines and a lead paragraph sample about crypto currencies, read them, and open a window linking to them on their host.

 * A Reader can see blog article post headlines and a lead paragraph sample on the top pages